 The next thing you need to do is narrow down the apartments you’re considering.
 It’s essential that you visit the potential apartments in person, but there are only so many hours in the day, and you can’t necessarily see 20 places – it’s just not feasible.
 So, choose the top contenders that seem like they’ll be the best fit.
 Then arrange to visit these places and check them out.
 If you’re going to have a roommate, try to arrange to go to the apartments together.
 That way you’re all seeing the places in person and you can trade notes and impressions.
 Besides, then everyone gets a say in the apartment-choosing process.

 4. Take notes.

 It’s also important to keep all of these different apartments straight in your head.
 Take some notes.
-Whether you want to use your phone and type some notes or take a small notebook and pen, jot down the important details about each apartment.
+Whether you want to use your phone and type some notes or take a small notebook and pen, jot down the significant details about each apartment.
 It’s also a good idea to write down some questions if you have them because we all know that it’s impossible to remember questions or think of any on the spot.
-Our memories aren’t perfect, and it’s easy to forget the details when you’re apartment hunting.
+Our memories aren’t perfect, and it’s easy to forget the details when you are apartment hunting.

 5. Figure out your commute.

 The next thing to consider is your commute.
 Now, you’re probably trying to get an apartment close to where you work, but you still have to think about the travel part of the whole situation.
 Will you be driving?
 Are you going to take public transit?
 Or will you be close enough to work that you can walk?
 These are things to think about, as you probably don’t want to deal with an inconvenient or difficult commute.

 6. Don’t forget extra costs you could end up having to pay renting an apartment.